CatalaniCD/computer_science/5. software_dev/readme.md

 There are many approaches to software project management, known as software development life cycle models, methodologies, processes, or models.
 The waterfall model is a traditional version, contrasted with the more recent innovation of agile software development.

 Source : https://en.wikipedia.org/wiki/Software_development

+### Software Engineering

+Software engineering is the systematic application of systematic engineering principles to the design, construction, and maintenance of large software applications.

 ## Topics :